rodumani/CS374/dp7/dp7.md

   - Friend of Seongwon Lee

 * Why does she represent target users?
   - Because she is a graduate student.
+She also mainly using mail system for sharing attachments with others.

 ### Summary of session
   - She successfully finished Task 1 and she said it is helpful feature.